 On the second floor of Hodges Library is The Commons a collaboration between the Office of Information Technology (OIT) and University Libraries providing services, technology, and study spaces for students.

 The OIT Help Desk provides information and support for computer and network services managed by OIT (for instance device support, email, password resets).
 You can also check out a laptop, learn how to use a media lab called The Studio, check out cameras, use media workstations, watch a video for class, get help using one of the library’s many databases, and ask reference questions.

 Student Disability Services

-The Student Disability Services office assists students with documented disabilities by working with them to arrange accommodations and services that enhance access to our facilities and programs.
-Please remember that it’s your responsibility to register with ODS to request services.
-Call 865-974-6087 (v/tty), or send an email.
+Student Disability Services assists students with documented disabilities by working with them to arrange accommodations and services that enhance access to our facilities and programs.
+Please remember that it’s your responsibility to register with SDS to request services.
+Call 865-974-6087 (v/tty) or email firstname.lastname@example.org.